 - Overall customer satisfaction by 53%

-If you haven’t implemented an onboarding program, we’re guessing the reason is a lack of resources.
+If you haven’t implemented an employee onboarding program, we’re guessing the reason is a lack of resources.
 There isn’t enough time, manpower, direction, expertise, understanding of your organization, etc… Whatever the reason, leaving your new hire to fend for themselves is detrimental to your talent and business.
 That’s why there are constantly new ways to approach the process.
 One such response to the challenge includes connecting a new communication technique and technology.

 The #WOLAN Method